What Does a Great Inbound Marketing Website Look Like in 2023?

-They give them pretty much everything they need to feel ready to buy or to go ahead and make the purchase without ever speaking to someone at that company.
+Effective web design gives them pretty much everything they need to feel ready to buy or to go ahead and make the purchase without ever speaking to someone at that company.

 These usually fall into one of three common buckets:

-A pricing/cost calculator: This is exactly what it sounds like; a tool that helps you evaluate how much an action, product, or service will cost you.
+- A pricing/cost calculator: This is exactly what it sounds like; a tool that helps you evaluate how much an action, product, or service will cost you.

-A build/design tool (or what I like to call a “finder”): This helps you create or identify the right solution or product for your needs.
+- A build/design tool (or what I like to call a “finder”): This helps you create or identify the right solution or product for your needs.
 For example, take WIX’s site builder.

-Customer onboarding tool: An experience that gets things set up correctly for a new user.
+- Customer onboarding tool: An experience that gets things set up correctly for a new user.
 Think of how when you first sign up for Twitter or other social media platforms, they ask you for a few interests so they can suggest people for you to follow.

 Overall, what these tools do is create a “seller-less” experience.
 It puts the power into the hands of the consumer and frees your sales team up to work on the leads that really need that one-on-one attention.